Shared lives, shared solutionsMaking a Model Block

 We begin matching needs on a single block with churches, non-profits, government resources and individuals who want to work with the community to meet those needs.

 Bridge Builders works with residents, the city of Milwaukee, banks or landlords to purchase a house on the block.

-We buy a blighted house and rehabilitate it for use by Missionaries who will move to the block to help organize projects, gather resources and work with residents toward physical, economic, cultural, and spiritual transformation.
+We buy a blighted house and rehabilitate it for use by full-time neighbors who will move to the block to help organize projects, gather resources and work with residents toward physical, economic, cultural, and spiritual transformation.

 Step 3: Lighthouse becomes fully activated

 Bridge Builders completes the first series of projects and activates the Lighthouse.

 While the initial projects are being worked on, the Lighthouse becomes a fully active part of the block.
 A full-time neighbor moves in – advocating for residents, following up with new project requests and bringing more resources into the neighborhood.

 Bridge Builders trains residents for sustainable growth, the block becomes less fragmented and investment increases.